 You will have no teaching responsibilities in your first academic year of study so that you can focus on your writing.
 In your second year, you will teach one introductory-level creative writing workshop (introduction to fiction writing or poetry writing, depending on the genre of your acceptance) each semester.
 We provide pedagogical training and peer support to help you build a course that meets our university and program requirements, but the course is largely of your own design: you create the exercises, reading list, and course structure.
 We know of few MFA programs in the country that offer such an opportunity to graduate students.

-We fund all of our MFA students at the same level during their two academic years in our program.
-Students do not have to re-compete for funding during their time at UVA.
+We fund all of our MFA students at the same level during their time in our program.
+Students do not have to re-compete for funding during their years at UVA.
 Like awards and fellowships at most universities, our offer of fellowship and teaching support is contingent on your satisfactory academic performance and compliance with all applicable university, school, and departmental policies, including but not limited to those governing student conduct, academics, and the UVA Honor System.

 Beyond the Second Year

 During your second year, you may apply for one more year of teaching support.
 Approval for a third year of teaching will depend on performance in the MFA program, teaching evaluations and demonstrated commitment to teaching, and, of course, successfully defending a thesis at the end of our second year.
 For this third year we offer the standard teaching assistantship package, which provides a total wage income of $10,000 for the academic year ($5,000 each semester), as well as full funding of your tuition, enrollment fees, and the health insurance premium for single-person coverage through the university.
 Students enrolled in third years can continue taking graduate-level coursework at the University of Virginia, though they do not enroll in our workshops.
 Students in a third year teach one of our 2000-level creative writing courses in one semester and ENWR 1510, Writing and Critical Inquiry, in the other.